lidork/basic-calculator-api/README.md

 - [x] Introduce more complex logic to calculator (pow, avg, sin, cos, tan, root, etc.)
 - [x] Add input validation (ensure `a` and `b` are numbers, not NaN).
 - [-] Improve error handling to return consistent JSON errors. -> not needed for the scope of this project, idea explored
-- [ ] Write unit tests for all calculator functions.
+- [x] Write unit tests for all calculator functions.
 - [ ] Add middleware for logging incoming requests.
 - [ ] Add timeout
 - [ ] Use environment variables for configuration like port number.
-- [ ] Introduce more complicated logic
+- [ ] Introduce more complicated logic (optional, out of scope)
 - [ ] Create a simple frontend interface for testing the API (optional).

 ## Future